 Nigel Winterburn On West Ham

-Can West Ham push on and challenge for the Champions League spaces this season?
+Do you expect West Ham to build on last season and challenge for the Top Four again this season?

-Can West Ham keep hold of Declan Rice at the club?
+Can West Ham keep hold of Declan Rice this summer?

 Nigel Winterburn On The Premier League

 Who do you think will win the Premier League this season?

 I’m hoping the Premier League race is going to be very, very close this season.
 I still think it’s going to be Man City, but I think Chelsea are going to be a lot, lot closer.
 They could potentially be the main challengers.

 Although I think Liverpool are in there as well after they’ve recovered from the terrible injuries they suffered from last season.
 Of course, Manchester United did better than I expected them to do last season, so I think there’s a bit more pressure on them again this season to be right up there.

 It’s shaping up to be an exciting season, but you usually find, right at the end, one team sort of starts to run away with it.
 I still think Man City will be the team to beat, but I think there will be at least one team closer around them for a lot longer period this time.

 What do you make of Harry Kane’s imminent transfer to Man City?
 Will that make them unstoppable?